brainspinner/cvasl/README.md

 ### Program files

-The main program in this repository (made of the modules in the brainspin folder) contains functions for analysis of MRIs..
+The main program in this repository (made of the modules in the cv_asl folder) contains functions for analysis of MRIs..

 ### Folders and Notebooks